VladislavZaitsev/Projects/Bank. Segmentation of clients/README.md

 ## Conclusions

-Based on the results of the analysis, 4 segments of banking product users were identified.
-It was found out that the probability of client churn increases with an increase in the number of products: for example, all owners of 4 products and more than 80% of the owners of 3 products left the bank.
-Recommendations were made for the bank's management to reduce client churn.
+Based on the results of the analysis, I identified 4 segments of banking product users.
+I found out that the probability of client churn rises with an increase in the number of products: for example, all owners of 4 products and more than 80% of the owners of 3 products left the bank.
+I have made several recommendations for the bank's management to reduce client churn.